wall-hacker/POO-TV-2.0/README.md

 register, search, filter, buyTokens, buyPremiumAccount, purchase, watch, like, rate); these methods are then called using a switch statement by a subclass named OnPage
+  - **Added a subscribe method which subscribes the active user to a certain genre thus affecting the outcome of the recommandation functionality**

-- The main abstract classes, namely: ChangePage, OnPage, **Back, Database, Recommandation and Subscribe**, are then called by the Main method of the program in order to generate the desired output
+- The main abstract classes, namely: ChangePage, OnPage, **Back, Database, Recommandation**, are then called by the Main method of the program in order to generate the desired output

 **2] database package:**